OzLocke/bg-quickstarts/content/blog/template.md

 ---
-title: "Template"
+title: "TEMPLATE"
-date: 2019-08-30
+date: 2019-09-20
 draft: true
 ---

 ## Overview

-Some text explaining the aim of the game, and quick reminder of gameplay
+A brief summary of the game.

 ## Set up

-1. An ordered list
+1. A step by step guide to setting up the game

-2. Detailing the process of
+## Gameplay

-3. Setting up the game
+A streamlined breakdown of gameplay, using subheading where needed.

-## Gamplay
+## Game end

-A description of gameplay in whatever format (or mix of formats best suits)
+The end conditions of the game, and any scoring rules if needed.

 ## Easily forgot or misunderstood rules

-- A list of easily forgotten
+### A subheading for the part of the game the rule belongs to, e.g. Setup

-- Or ofetn misunderstood rules
+- An easily forgotten rule